Why Healthcare Marketers Use DTC Blog Content

 1. Help patients cope with their condition by providing tips for common problems

-What’s good: Style and tone, voice, fact-supported, relevant to buyer persona.
+What’s good: Style and tone, voice, fact-supported, relevant to a buyer persona.

 What could be better: There’s no call to action (CTA).